 Data on the number and value of claims made.

-This is the latest release in the series: Coronavirus Job Retention Scheme and Self-Employment Income Support Scheme statistics
+This is not the latest release in the series: Coronavirus Job Retention Scheme and Self-Employment Income Support Scheme statistics

 HM Revenue and Customs (HMRC) have published the number of claims made to the Coronavirus Job Retention Scheme (CJRS) up to 14 June 2021 and the Self-Employment Income Support Scheme (SEISS) up to 6 June 2021.